 Date: 29th June 2016

-Category: Looked after children, Education, Leisure and Cultural Activities
+Category: Care Experienced children, Education, Leisure and Cultural Activities

 Scotland's Chief Statistician has published 'Summary statistics for attainment, leaver destinations and healthy living No.6: 2016 Edition' and 'Educational Outcomes for Scotland's Looked After Children 2014/15'.